PM-Notes/Prince2/README.md

 Two products at minumum need to be produced and maintained:

-1. Quality Management Approach (describes how qualilty will be managed, including:
+1. Quality Management Approach - describes how qualilty will be managed, including:
 - Processes
 - Procedures
 - Techniques